-Drugs and biologicals must be administered only by:

-- A licensed nurse or physician; - An employee who has completed a state-approved training program in medication administration; - The recipient if his/her attending physician has approved; or - Any other individual in accordance with applicable state and local laws.

-Each drug and biological authorized for administration must be specified in the recipient's POC.
+Drugs and biologicals must be administered only by a licensed nurse or physician, an employee who has completed a state-approved training program in medication administration, the recipient if his/her attending physician has approved, or any other individual in accordance with applicable state and local laws.
+Each drug and biological authorized for administration must be specified in the recipient's plan of care.